eclipse-sumo/sumo/docs/web/docs/Tools/tls.md

 - Lane capacity:
     In this script, the capacity is controlled by the option saturation-headway.
 As default, saturation-headway is set to 2 s.
 So, the default capacity is 1800 veh/lane/hour, which is for a longer road section normally.
 If the distance between any two intersections is quite short, e.g. 500 m in a city area, it is expected that the capacity is lower than the default capacity.
 It is needed to consider increasing the saturation-headway for adjusting the lane capacity.

 - Currently, the considered road users (veh.type) include car, truck, trailer, bus, coach, moped, motorcycle, bicycle.
+PCE (Passenger Car Equivalents) is used as flow unit.

 - Synchronizaton of traffic signals:
     This script only deals with the signal timing optimization at one intersection at a time, and does not synchronize the traffic signals across all intersections.
 So, poor results could happen if there is any conflict between signal plans.
 The script [tlsCoordinator.py](#tlscoordinatorpy) can be used to coordinate traffic signals.